-(a) When an entity interest exchange becomes effective[, the following rules apply]:
+- (a) When an entity interest exchange becomes effective, the following rules apply: - (1) [The] the ownership and transferee interests of the exchanging entity [that] which were to be converted or exchanged in the entity interest exchange [shall] either [cease] ceases to exist or are [to be] converted or exchanged[.
+The] and the former owners or transferees of those interests are entitled to the rights provided to them under the plan of entity interest exchange and to any rights

-(1) [The] the ownership and transferee interests of the exchanging entity [that] which were to be converted or exchanged in the entity interest exchange [shall] either [cease] ceases to exist or are [to be] converted or exchanged[.
-The] and the former owners or transferees of those interests are entitled to the rights provided to them under the plan of entity interest exchange and to any rights they hold under the organic law or organic rules of the exchanging entity [to the entity interest
+1 they hold under the organic law or organic rules of the exchanging entity [to the entity interest 2 exchange.];

-1 (2) [The] the acquiring entity becomes the holder of the ownership or transferee 2 interests in the exchanging entity as [stated] in the plan of entity interest exchange[-]; and 3 (3) [The] the public organic document and organic rules of each of the [entities-] 4 parties to the entity interest exchange are amended to the extent provided in the plan of entity interest 5 exchange and under the organic law of the entities to the exchange and are binding upon the owners 6 of the [entities] parties to the exchange.
-7 (b) A person that becomes subject to owner's liability with respect to an acquiring entity 8 as a result of an entity interest exchange has owner's liability only to the extent provided [in] by the 9 organic law of the entity in which the person was an owner and only for those debts, obligations, and 10 liabilities that are incurred after the entity interest exchange becomes effective.
-11 (c) The effect of an entity interest exchange on the owner's liability of a person [that] 12 which is incurred before [ceases to have owner's liability for the exchanging entity as a result of the] 13 an entity interest exchange [is] becomes effective as follows: 14 an entity interest exchange [is] becomes effective as follows: (1) The entity interest exchange does not discharge an owner's liability under the 14 15 (1) The entity interest exchange does not discharge an owner's liability under the 15 (1) The entity interest exchange does not discharge an owner's liability under the organic law of the entity in which the person was an owner to the extent [any such] the owner's 15 16 (1) The entity interest exchange does not discharge an owner's liability under the organic law of the entity in which the person was an owner to the extent [any such] the owner's liability was incurred before the entity interest exchange becomes effective[;].
-15 16 17 (1) The entity interest exchange does not discharge an owner's liability under the organic law of the entity in which the person was an owner to the extent [any such] the owner's liability was incurred before the entity interest exchange becomes effective[;].
-(2) The person does not have owner's liability under the organic law of the entity in
+- (2) [The] the acquiring entity becomes the holder of the ownership or transferee interests in the exchanging entity as [stated] in the plan of entity interest exchange[;]; and - (3) [The] the public organic document and organic rules of each of the [entities-] parties to the entity interest exchange are amended to the extent provided in the plan of entity interest exchange and under the organic law of the entities to the exchange and are binding upon the owners of the [entities] parties to the exchange. - (b) A person that becomes subject to owner's liability with respect to an acquiring entity as a result of an entity interest exchange has owner's liability only to the extent provided [in] by the organic law of the entity in which the person was an owner and only for those debts, obligations, and liabilities that are incurred after the entity interest exchange becomes effective. - (c) The effect of an entity interest exchange on the owner's liability of a person [that] which is incurred before [ceases to have owner's liability for the exchanging entity as a result of the] an entity interest exchange [is] becomes effective as follows: - (1) The entity interest exchange does not discharge an owner's liability under the organic law of the entity in which the person was an owner to the extent [any such] the owner's liability was incurred before the entity interest exchange becomes effective[;]. - (2) The person does not have owner's liability under the organic law of the entity in which the person was an owner before the entity interest exchange for any [debts] debt, [obligations] obligation, or [liabilities] liability that [are] is incurred after the entity interest exchange becomes effective[:].